Ōharae no Kotoba: History

 In Ise Shinto, a unique method of exorcism was established by the beginning of the Kamakura period (1185–1333), but became a secret in the late Kamakura period.
-In the Yoshida Shinto, the Nakatomi exorcism was also emphasised and unique rituals and notes were performed.
+In the Yoshida Shinto, the Nakatomi exorcism was also emphasised, and unique rituals and notes were performed.

-In the Middle Ages, along with the study of the Nihon Shoki Shinto scrolls, the study of Nakatomi no Horae progressed, and the belief in it deepened.
+In the Middle Ages, along with the study of the Nihon Shoki Shinto scrolls, the study of Nakatomi no Harae progressed, and the belief in it deepened.
 The Ise Shinto and its five Shinto books, Ryobe Shinto and Sanno Shinto were influential to the performance of the exorcism.
 The theory of Nakatomi's exorcism was cited in the analogous Shinto sources of the Doge's book, and though known as the work of Kūkai, it was made public in the late Kamakura period.
 The Nakatomi Exoteric Text in the Jingu Bunko collection is a transcription of an ancient manuscript from the early Kamakura period, dated June Kenpo 3 (1215).
 The same period was also used for the study of the same commentary on the exorcism by Fujiwara no Asomi Mikodayu.
 During the Muromachi period and Sengoku period, the Yoshida family of Kaguraoka, Kyoto, devoted the most attention to the study of Nakatomi's exorcisms, most notably by Yoshida Kanetomo.
 Kanetomo wrote the book "Nakatomi exorcism", and his son Kiyohara Nobuken wrote "Nakatomi exorcism".
 Kanetomo's descendants, Yoshida Kanenaga and Yoshida Kaneru, lectured on, promoted, copied, and disseminated both books.

-From the end of the Heian period (794–1185) to the Edo period (1603–1868), the words read on a daily basis were called Nakatomi-haraishibushi, and the words read at the exorcism ceremony on the last day of June and December were called Dai-haraishibushi.
+From the end of the Heian period (794–1185) to the Edo period (1603–1868), the words read daily were called "Nakatomi-haraishibushi", and the words read at the exorcism ceremony on the last day of June and December were called "Dai-haraishibushi".
 Expressions differed in the ending and middle of the text in the exorcism text read at the exorcism ceremony compared with the Nakatomi exorcism text read on a daily basis.
 In the late Edo period (1603–1868), as Kokugaku (the study of the country) and Fuko-shinto (the ancient Shinto religion) flourished, the original name "Daihaishiki" came to be used again.

 Content

-The June New Year's Eve Exorcism in the Enki-Shiki consists of the following three elements: